 What is Melody?

 First, like bird song, melody has pitch and duration.
 What separates human melodies from bird song?
-Our tones add up to a recognizable whole and have a sense of beginning and ending, i.e., a feeling of tension and release.
+Our tones are organized: add up to a recognizable whole with a sense of beginning and ending, i.e., a feeling of tension and release.
 The organization of melody is linked to human breath capacity, language and thought patterns.
 In other words, melodies tend to be structured similarly to speech patterns.
 After all, the genesis of melody is human singing.

 There are aspects of melody that are quantifiable.
 For example, range refers to the distance from lowest to highest note in the melody.
 Range is expressed as an interval, e.g., an octave and fifth.
 Hymns and folk songs tend to have a relatively narrow range, e.g., octave or less, whereas an operatic aria may exceed two octaves.